The total number of confirmed chikungunya cases reached 26 this week (20 October 2014).

 - Of the twenty- four results awaited from the Caribbean Public Health Agency (CARPHA), twelve were received.
 Eleven of these tested negative for chikungunya of which one tested positive for dengue, and one tested positive for chikungunya.

-The patient who tested positive for chikungunya is a resident of North Side with travel history to Jamaica and onset of symptoms on 7th October, whilst the patient who tested positive for Dengue is a resident of West Bay who had travel history to Honduras and onset of symptoms on 1 October.
+October, whilst the patient who tested positive for Dengue is a resident of West Bay who had travel history to Honduras and onset of symptoms on 1 October.
+Both patients therefore

 - 26 chikungunya cases were reported during the week 14-20 October 2014 based on symptoms.
 Eight had travelled to Jamaica, where a chikungunya outbreak is reportedly occurring and 18 reported no travel history.

 - Total number of suspected cases of chikungunya reported since 25 June 2014 is 122.

 - The total number of results received thus far is 84.
 26 have come back positive, 55 negative and three inconclusive.
 Results from 21 blood samples during 14-20 October and two previous samples are still awaited.

 Chikungunya causes fever, severe joint pain, muscle pain, headache, nausea, fatigue and rash.
 Officials urge anyone who may be experiencing these symptoms to immediately see a healthcare provider.
 Use mosquito repellent with DEET on the skin, and wear long sleeve pants and shirts when outside during times that mosquitoes bite, whether in the Cayman Islands or on travels.
 As at 20 October 2014,

 probable cases of chikungunya have been reported from